surma/surma.dev/content/things/webgpu.md

   <figcaption>This is a workload.
 White-bordered cubes are a work item.
 Red-bordered cuboids are a workgroup.</figcaption>
 </figure>

-Finally, we have enough information to talk about the `@workgroup_size(x, y, z)` attribute, and it might even be mostly self-explanatory at this point: The attribute allows you to tell the GPU what the the size of a workgroup for this shader should be.
+Finally, we have enough information to talk about the `@workgroup_size(x, y, z)` attribute, and it might even be mostly self-explanatory at this point: The attribute allows you to tell the GPU what the size of a workgroup for this shader should be.
 Or in the language of the picture above, the `@workgroup_size` attribute defines the size of the red-bordered cubes. $x \times y \times z$ is the number of work items per workgroup.
 Any skipped parameter is assumed to be 1, so `@workgroup_size(64)` is equivalent to `@workgroup_size(64, 1, 1)`.

 Of course, the actual EUs are not arranged in the 3D grid on the chip.
 The aim of modelling work items in a 3D grid is to increase locality.
 The assumption is that it is likely that neighboring work groups will access similar areas in memory, so when running neighboring workgroups sequentially, the chances of already having values in the cache are higher, saving a couple of hundred cycles by not having to grab them from memory.
 However, most hardware seemingly just runs workgroups in a serial order as the difference between running a shader with `@workgroup_size(64)` or `@workgroup_size(8, 8)` is negligible.
 So this concept is considered somewhat legacy.